 The cloister and the sacristy

-The beautiful 17th century Cloister has been open to the public in April 2017.
-The access is through a door to the left of the facade, where you get the ticket to visit the cloister and the sacristy (3 euros).
+The beautiful 17th century Cloister is open to the public.
+The access is through a door to the left of the facade, where you get the ticket to visit the cloister and the sacristy (4 euros).
 It’s a peaceful space, and has a small garden in the centre.
 The walls are lined with tombstones and frescoed with scenes from the life of Saint Augustine.
 You can also visit the refectory with a charming “Last Supper” fresco by Mannierist artist Bernardino Poccetti.

 In the sacristy, designed by Giuliano Sangallo (1489-92) in Renaissance style, you’ll find the beautiful wooden crucifix attributed to Michelangelo.